pdobsan/oama/README.md

 - Microsoft: [Register an application](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app)
 - Google: [Credentials page](https://console.developers.google.com/apis/credentials)

-If that too much hassle then you can try to find and use one of the open source email clients' `client_{id,secret}` pair.
+If that is too much hassle then you can try to find and use one of the open source email clients' `client_{id,secret}` pair.
 Most of these desktop clients are already registered at many service providers.

 ### Authorization for Corporate/Organizational/Institutional accounts